Buying Tips

 "Can you give me the chassis number now so I can verify the auction record independently?"

 The most important question.
-Any hesitation or condition attached to the answer is a red flag.
+Any hesitation or condition attached to the answer is a red flag that ends the conversation.

 Question 2